Why It Works: Making Irish Soda Bread in a Cast Iron Skillet

 - Ultra-even heating.
 Cast iron's thermal density keeps the overall temperature in the oven more consistent and even.

 - If you pre-heat the oven with the pan inside, the crust will be even thicker.
-Just be careful and use a hot pad—that cast iron is hot!
+Just be careful to protect your hands well when you pick up the pan — that cast iron is hot!

 - The sloping sides keep quick bread doughs like soda bread from losing shape.